rolfbecker/MIE_2.02_GeoInfo_WS2022/Assignment_Draft_V001.md

 ## QGIS

-Link to the database and create a dynamic map by means of the temporal controller.
+Link to the database and create a dynamic map by means of the **temporal controller**.

 For each time stamp create an image (temporal controller) (.png) and mpeg-ify it.

-## Nerds (extra, not graded)
+## Nerd Exercise 1 (extra, not graded)

 Write a Python extension for QGIS such that, when you click on a gauge point, the time (Q?
 W?) series is plotted in a popup window.

 Write a Python extension for QGIS which shows the official location map (img on website).

+## Nerd Exercise 2: Get it into the web (web mapping).

+QGIS -> Server.
+Dynamically possible????

+Folium / Panel